 The team delivering Worthy Down camp has also scooped three consecutive national gold awards from the Considerate Constructors Scheme (CCS), which aims to improve the image of construction.

-Building Worthy Down is one part of a two-part scheme for the DIO called Project Wellesley.
+Building Worthy Down is one part of a 2 part scheme for the DIO called Project Wellesley.
 The second is the development of a new community called Mindenhurst, in Deepcut, Surrey, where the MOD is vacating Princess Royal Barracks.
-Combined, the two parts will help the MOD to rationalise its estate and improve its training provision and living quarters.
+Combined, the 2 parts will help the MOD to rationalise its estate and improve its training provision and living quarters.